When it comes to buying engagement rings, many people only think about the center stone, rather than the ring setting.

 Halo Setting Engagement Ring

-Halo engagement rings are the most popular diamond ring setting in fine jewelry stores today.
+Halo setting engagement rings are the most popular diamond ring setting in fine jewelry stores today.
 Most fancy diamond shapes from marquise to Asscher cut diamonds can be a halo ring.
 In fact, cushion cut diamond engagement rings in a halo setting are all the rage, especially Neil Lane engagement rings.

 Halo settings always feature diamonds or gemstones in the ring surrounding the center stone.
 They give off the illusion of your center stone looking larger, which makes it perfect for smaller center stones, if that's important to you.
 Some people don't like halo diamond ring designs for that reason.
 Instead, some say a halo detracts from the center stone, which is supposed to be the star of the show.